gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) is a famous simulation game in the history of computer science.
-Generally speaking, the rules of the game is quite simple, not to mention that in an interview you will usually meet a simplier version of it.
+Generally speaking, the rules of the game is quite simple, not to mention that in an interview you will usually meet a simpler version of it.
 But as to perfectly give the answer, more consideration should be put on it.
 The space and time analysis is also very important.

-In fact, Conway's Game of Life usually appears in an interview as a measure of the knowledge of the matrices' reprensentation.
-In different situation, different types of representation of matrix or 2D array have differenet performance in time and space cost, which should be well grasped.
+In fact, Conway's Game of Life usually appears in an interview as a measure of the knowledge of the matrices representation.
+In different situation, different types of representation of matrix or 2D array have different performance in time and space cost, which should be well grasped.

 Here we talk about a simplified version of Conway's Game of Life.
 The rules of game is:

-1. Any live cells with fewer than **two** neighbours dies in the next generation
+1. Any live cells with fewer than **two** neighbors dies in the next generation
-2. Any live or empty cell with more or equal to **two** neighbours become live cell in the next generation.
+2. Any live or empty cell with more or equal to **two** neighbors become live cell in the next generation.

-We will disscuss this problem step by step.
+We will discuss this problem step by step.

 ## Stage 1: small board

-If the board is small, we can iterate through every possible position of cell and count the neighbours of a possition to decide if there should be a live cell there.
-At first we can give a version of program that initiate a new board at the begining of every generation and copy the result back to the original.
+If the board is small, we can iterate through every possible position of cell and count the neighbors of a position to decide if there should be a live cell there.
+At first we can give a version of program that initiate a new board at the beginning of every generation and copy the result back to the original.

 ```java